sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = How long does WordPress import take? =

-Whether you import CSV or XML import, the speed and performance are influenced by factors such as your server speed, memory capacity, and file size.
-You can track the completion time of the import process in the **Import Configuration section** of the CSV Importer plugin.
+Typically, the speed and performance are influenced by your server speed, memory capacity, and file size.
+You can track the completion time of import in the **Import Configuration section** screen.

 For more detailed FAQ answers, please visit the [FAQ article for CSV Import](https://www.smackcoders.com/documentation/wp-ultimate-csv-importer-pro/importer-faq?utm_source=web&utm_campaign=readme&utm_medium=wp_org).